-- Continue to implement the public education program advertising the opportunity for ADUs by updating informational handouts and brochures about ADUs that are available on the City's website and at the public counter annually, or as needed to reflect changes in State law. - Provide informational materials on ADU opportunities to all discretionary land use applicants. - At least annually, publish informational materials pertaining to ADUs through a combination of media, including the City's social media accounts and direct mailing. - By December 2024, identify incentives for construction of ADUs with new development, which may include differing collection times for impact fees for the square footage associated with the ADU.
+- By 2024, implement a public education program advertising the opportunity for ADUs by updating informational handouts and brochures about ADUs that are available on the City's website and at the public counter annually, or as needed to reflect changes in State law. - Provide informational materials on ADU opportunities to all discretionary land use applicants. - At least annually, publish informational materials pertaining to ADUs through a combination of media, including the City's social media accounts and direct mailing. - By December 2025, provide resources for ADU standard plans to developers for their use in the City. - By December 2024, identify incentives for construction of ADUs with new development, which may include differing collection times for impact fees for the square footage associated with the ADU.

 Financing: General Fund Time Frame: Update ADU materials annually, or as needed to reflect changes in State law, and identify incentives for construction by December 2024.
-Implementation Responsibility: Community Development Department Quantified Objective: 3 ADUs for lower-income households, 5 for moderate-income households, and 4 for above moderate-income households to improve housing mobility opportunities and reduce displacement risk.
+Implementation Responsibility: Community & Economic Development Department Quantified Objective: 2 ADUs for lower-income households, 3 for moderate-income households, and 2 for above moderate-income households to improve housing mobility opportunities and reduce displacement risk.
 Relevant Policies: Policy 1.3, Policy 2.1, Policy 2.6

-Program 14: Replacement Units
+Program 12: Replacement Units